A Day of DIY in Downtown Santa Monica

 Crafting made us very hungry so we walked a couple of doors up Wilshire to The Gables, a new counter-service restaurant that serves market-driven California cuisine.

-The Gables LA
+The Gables LA (now closed)

 The Gables had delicious, beautiful food.
-We had a kale Caesar salad, a salad with fresh seasonal vegetables, a waldorf sandwich, a pesto chicken sandwich and seasoned French fries (my favorite.
+We had a kale Caesar salad, a salad with fresh seasonal vegetables, a Waldorf sandwich, a pesto chicken sandwich and seasoned French fries (my favorite.
 I love good fries).
 Everything was flavorful, fresh and tasty.

 I ended up staying for a while with my laptop.
 The patio is gorgeous with plants hanging from the ceiling and lining the wall.
 The inside is full of natural light and beautiful furniture and fixtures.